Is Indonesia Safe for Travelers? A Comprehensive Guide to Safety in Indonesia

 When You’re in Indonesia

-Always carry a fully charged phone that has emergency contacts saved, including those of your embassy or consulate and local emergency services.
+Emergency Contacts: Always carry a fully charged phone with emergency contacts saved, including those of your embassy or consulate and local emergency services.
 It’s important to know how local authorities respond to situations involving women so that you know what support you can expect.

 General Safety Tips